flashsavitar7/nameApi/README.md

 ### Prerequisites

-Before you can use the NamesOfPips API, ensure you have the following prerequisites installed on your system:
+Before you can use the NameApi API, ensure you have the following prerequisites installed on your system:

 - Python 3.x
 - Flask